Hiking Mt. Elbert in the Snow: Colorado’s Tallest 14’er

 Take a food journey around the world

-Mt.
-Elbert Mountain Facts:
+About Mt.
+Elbert

 Mt.
-Elbert was named for Samuel Elbert who served as the territorial governor of Colorado from 1873 – 1874 and as a Colorado Supreme Court justice for many years.
-He was also well known for brokering a treaty in September 1873 with the Ute tribe that opened up more than 3,000,000 acres of reservation land to mining and the railroad.
+Elbert was named for Samuel Elbert, who served as the territorial governor of Colorado from 1873—1874 and as a Colorado Supreme Court justice for many years.
+He was well known for brokering a treaty in September 1873 with the Ute tribe that opened up more than 3,000,000 acres of reservation land to mining and the railroad.
 This treaty is what lead to the great mining and railroad developments that ushered in a new age for Colorado.
-Please respect the history of the original protectors of Colorado and remember to keep this land pristine.

 SHARE OR SAVE THIS POST